 Great for: Companies on small budgets who want a brochure that still looks great on display.

 If you're looking for a pamphlet template, why not check out our recommended InDesign pamphlet templates in the following article:

 The big daddy of the brochure world, a booklet is really a group of multiple bifold brochures bound together into a larger book-like format.
 Booklets are more expensive to print, but they can make a big impression.
-You will need to choose how to bind your booklet from a range of options, such as saddle stitching, perfect binding and spiral binding.
+You'll need to choose how to bind your booklet from a range of options, such as saddle stitching, perfect binding, and spiral binding.
 Spiral binding is usually cheaper, but perfect binding or saddle stitching can make your booklet look much more polished and professional.

 Great for: Big corporations who want a formal brochure design.

 If you’re looking for something more formal without the bulk of a big booklet, consider creating a custom folder and an insert brochure, which is specifically designed to fit inside.
 This is a great choice for more corporate marketing events, and you can pop a business card inside too.

 Great for: Educational organizations, like universities and schools, real estate firms, and companies attending conventions and industry events.

 5. What Are Flyers?

 Flyers are the simplest form of brochure, and the cheapest to produce.
 Flyers are usually simple, one-sheet promotions printed on low-weight paper.
 They're ideally suited for reaching the maximum number of potential customers, but they're also the most likely type of brochure to be thrown away.

 Great for: Events, like music gigs, club nights, festivals, and community meet-ups.